mahayasa/mahayasa/README.md

 🎯 **About Me**
 - 🔬 Postdoctoral Researcher at Departement of Mathematics and Computer Science, Chulalongkorn University
-- 💡 Research Area Bioinformatics, AI in Biology and Data Centric AI
+- 💡 Research area: Bioinformatics, AI in Biology and Data Centric AI
 - 🚀 Building an AI Genomics platform (soon)
 - 💬 Ask me about GANs, synthetic data, imbalanced learning